 Diagnostic Methods.
 There are numerous diagnostic methodologies.
-I am not going to create countless pages of a new academic literature review to analysis the various methodologies.
+I researched countless pages in an academic literature review that analyzed various methodologies.
 Let us just say, I came to realize that selecting a diagnostic method was as difficult as selecting the correct OCM modeling process.
 What I found were models that were not rigorous enough and did not systematically lead to a conclusion.
-The processes I found were very obtuse and fonder of describing elemental relationships with no systematic conclusion.
+The processes I found were very obtuse and often fond of describing elemental relationships with no systematic conclusion.

 What you want is a diagnostic method that clearly allows you to take your qualitative and quantitative data, create the final problem statement, design the intervention, and implement change.
 What I found was a lot of diagnostic models that resulted in some very interesting bubble diagrams with some very interesting components, that delivered nothing useful.
 They were for the most part black box models.
 The product of black box models is a little like delivering mystery meat.
 It is like the quotation attributed to Germany’s first chancellor Otto von Bismarck: “If you like laws and sausages, you should never watch either one being made.”